 At home, many credited him with a return of some security, though attacks by Islamist militants have increased again since 2006.

 Mr Bouteflika has overcome years of isolation for Algeria, but his state-orientated economic policies have failed to wean the economy off reliance on oil and gas.

-Power is concentrated in the presidency, with parliament considered a rubber-stamp body.
-Mr Bouteflika is however widely credited with easing the military back into barracks after their domination of government during the 1992-2011 state of emergency.
+Power is concentrated in the presidency, with parliament largely a rubber-stamp body.
+Mr Bouteflika is widely credited with easing the military back into barracks after their domination of government during the 1992-2011 state of emergency.